stripe/veneur/cmd/veneur-prometheus/README.md

   -key string
     	The path to a private key to use for mTLS.
 Only used if using mTLS.
   -p string
     	A prefix to append to any metrics emitted.
-Do not include a trailing period.
+Include a trailing period. (e.g. "myservice.")
   -s string
     	The host and port — like '127.0.0.1:8126' — to send our metrics to. (default "127.0.0.1:8126")
 ```